TaliaSeada/Ex3_OOP/README.md

 #### 4. tsp:
 Traveling Sales Man problem.

-## Implementation:
-First we implemented the Node and the Edge classes.
-Afterwards we implemented the DiGraph and GraphAlgo classes.

 ### Class Node:
 This class represents the set of operations applicable on a